 Common Column Properties

-Here's a breakdown of commonly used column properties, based on the Confluence documentation and your examples:
+Here's a breakdown of commonly used column properties:

 Description: Specifies the data field to which the column is bound.
 It uses a dot-separated path to navigate through related entities and their properties.